What SFP+ Modules does the 10Gbps card support | Intel-x520 10Gbe adapter not online

 Note, this article applies only if you have purchased the Unitrends 1x10G SFP+ card installed in a PCI slot in your Unitrends 2U appliance, which is an optional add-in card on some models.

 You must have the correct SFP+ Optical Module (transceiver) installed in order to ensure the Unitrends system can communicate with the Switch hardware.
 This is not a GBIC, it is SFP.
 Unitrends does not supply or sell these transceivers.
 Please contact your reseller or 3rd party about how to acquire the parts noted below.

-According to the Intel SFP Optics Brief, the following two modules are acceptable.
+According to the Intel SFP Optics Brief, the following two Optical Transceiver Modules are acceptable.
 One of these 2 must be used for fiber connectivity at the Unitrends end of the connection:

 SFP+ Copper Cabling: Any SFP+ cable from any vendor is acceptable.

 Cable commonly used for communication between SFP+ is Intel Ethernet SFP+ Twinaxial Cable XDACBL